sathia27/translator/README.md

 Translator
 ==========

-Ruby library that translates text given in english text to preferred language using google translate.
+Ruby library that translates text given in english text to your preferred language using google translate.

 Usage:
 <pre>